Laura G. Einstein, Manager, The Gallery at The Met Store, The Metropolitan Museum of Art

 "Her Interpretations of reality radiate joie de vivre (joy of living) and cheerful euphoria, without seeming too flashy, despite their rich abundance of color... she achieves an enormous wealth of detail and coveys reality in a colorful dream world."

-Eva Szulkowski, Mainzer Rhein-Zeitung (Mainz Rhine Newspaper), speaking about Prosia's watercolors.
+Eva Szulkowski, Art Critic and Reporter, Mainzer Rhein-Zeitung (Mainz Rhine Newspaper), speaking about Prosia's watercolors.

 "As the Curator of the gallery at the Municipal Center in Newtown, CT, I have worked with many artists.
 I have never, however, worked with an artist as proficient and energentic in promoting her work as DeAnn... (she) is professional, informative and accessible.
 She is a pleasure to work with".

 Curator, Newtown Municipal Gallery

 "The incredible detail of this etching (speaking of "Under the Elevated") and the interesting play of light and dark make this a striking piece of work.
 The craft of the execution, the artisitic composition and interpretation bring us into this work and makes us want to linger and explore."